capy-language/capy/README.md

 ```

 `#unwrap` requires the first argument to be a sum type value, and the second argument to be the expected "true" type.
-The second argument is not required for optional types.
+The second argument is not required if the first argument is an optional.

 `#is_variant` returns `true` if a sum type is the specified "true" type